-This particular niche in ML is about to change in a huge way, and you must remain as flexible as you can to roll with the wave.
+This particular niche in ML is about to change hugely, and you must remain as flexible as you can to roll with the wave.
 Don’t be too tightly coupled to a service that’ll ultimately charge you a lot more for a generic (non-personalized) solution.
-Instead, think about hiring your own ML experts to create the bespoke bot your company deserves.

 How to Get Started With Chatbots

 Okay, now that you can see the undeniable benefits of chatbots, it’s time to take the next step.
-Let’s show you how to use it for your own business.
+Let’s show you how to use chatbots for your own business.

 Chatbot marketing isn’t as alien as you may think.
 As with other sales and marketing tactics, goal-setting is an important step at the beginning.
 What do you want to achieve?